free-pdk/free-pdk-examples/ReadButton_WriteLED/README.md

 > _Note: The Easy PDK Programmer is not able to properly release the PA5 pin, so while the programmer is connected the pin will always be read as LOW.
 To properly test this example, disconnect the programmer and use an external power source (or move the button to a different pin)._

+>_*Note: Please consult the pinout for the specific microcontroller package used to identify the correct physical pin._

 **LED**:

-By default, the LED is placed on PA4* pin (Port A, Bit 4)* with a current sink configuration.
+By default, the LED is placed on the PA4 pin* (Port A, Bit 4) with a current sink configuration.
->_*Note: Please consult the pinout for the specific microcontroller package used to identify the correct physical pin._

 This means the negative leg (or cathode) of the LED is connected to the digital pin of the IC, and the positive leg (or anode) of the LED is connected through a current limiting resistor to VDD.
 - When the digital pin is LOW, current will flow through the LED and it will light up.
 - When the digital pin is HIGH, no current will flow and the LED will turn off.

+>_*Note: Please consult the pinout for the specific microcontroller package used to identify the correct physical pin._

 ### Toolchain:
 - Compiler: Requires [SDCC 3.9.0](http://sdcc.sourceforge.net/) (or newer, 4.0.0+ is recommended)
 - Programmer: Requires [Easy PDK Programmer Hardware](https://github.com/free-pdk/easy-pdk-programmer-hardware) with [Easy PDK Programmer Software](https://github.com/free-pdk/easy-pdk-programmer-software)
   > **Important!** - In order for the clock calibration routines to function properly, the Easy PDK Programmer needs to be using re-compiled Firmware and easypdkprog software from the [development](https://github.com/free-pdk/easy-pdk-programmer-software/tree/development) branch.
-**Both of these need to be re-compiled, and the Firmware needs to be re-programmed using dfu-util.**
+  > **Both of these need to be re-compiled, and the Firmware needs to be re-programmed using dfu-util.**
-Eventually, there will be a new release of easy-pdk-programmer-software (v1.3?) that will make this easier.
+  > Eventually, there will be a new release of easy-pdk-programmer-software (v1.3?) that will make this easier.
 - Also requires 'make' and other common build tools

 ### Build Commands: